ftherrien/p2ptrans/README.md

 * The principal strains and directions
 * The uniformly strained plane (Habit Plane)
 * The orientation relationship (constrained and unconstrained)
-* An animation of the transformation from different points of vue
+* An animation of the transformation from different points of view

 ### 2. Interfaces
-Given the interfacial planes, p2pint finds the optimal matching between two interface.
+Given the interfacial planes, p2pint finds the optimal matching between two interfaces.
 It can provide the following information:
 * The distance between the two structures (how well they match)
-* The cell of correspondance between the two structures (Interface Cell)
+* The cell of correspondence between the two structures (Interface Cell)
 * The amount of strain at the interface
 * A POSCAR file representing the interface for each termination